• Skip to main content

 • bench press, and a

-• squat or power rack.
+• power or squat rack.

-However, you may want to add dumbbells and a power tower, so your workouts are slightly more varied.
+However, you may want to add dumbbells and a power tower so your workouts are slightly more varied.

 5×5 Workout Disadvantages and Drawbacks